AdobeDocs/commerce-webapi/src/pages/rest/tutorials/bulk-configurable-product/create-configurable-simple-products.md

 ---
 title: Step 2.
 Create the configurable and simple products
+description: In this step of the tutorial you will create the configurable and simple products
 contributor_name: comwrap GmbH
 contributor_link: http://comwrap.com/
-Description: In this step of the tutorial you will create the configurable and simple products
 ---

 # Step 2.
 Create the configurable and simple products